-Preparing the eggplants can be done two ways: on a gas burner or in the oven.
-My preference goes to the first method, cooking the eggplants directly over the open flame brings a deep smoky flavor you don’t get by baking in an oven.
+Preparing the eggplants can be done in two ways: on a gas burner or in the oven.
+My preference goes for the first method; cooking the eggplants directly over the open flame brings a deep smoky flavor you don’t get by baking in an oven.
 But since I know many of you don’t have access to a gas burner or grill, I’m also sharing the recipe to prepare the eggplants in the oven.
-It’s not as smoky but still delicious!
+It’s not as smoky, but still delicious!

 The gas burner method consists of grilling the eggplants until they become charred, almost burnt on the outside.
 The smoke will penetrate the flesh and bring a ton of flavor.

-Once your eggplants are charred, you let them cool before peeling them.
-It’s okay if there is still a piece of skin here and there, you won’t taste it.
-Once this is done you can mash them using a fork until you get a purée, or if you are lazy just purée in a food processor.
+Once your eggplants are charred, let them cool before peeling them.
+It’s okay if there is still a piece of skin here and there; you won’t taste it.
+Once this is done, you can mash them using a fork until you get a purée, or if you are lazy, just purée in a food processor.

 For the dal, I went with red lentils.
 They cook very quickly, about 20 minutes, and become very soft and creamy as opposed to green or brown lentils.

-This dal is smoky, flavorsome, and super creamy.
-Plus it’s healthy and loaded with protein.
+This roasted eggplant dal is smoky, flavorsome, and super creamy.
+Plus, it’s healthy and loaded with protein.
 Each serving packs 16g of protein for less than 300 calories!